Fare Conjugation: How to Say “To Do” in Italian

 • Non fare tardi!
 (Don’t be late!)

 Our last conjugation of fare is the gerund form.
-The gerundio expresses an action that is happening or continuing at the moment of speaking, or an action that is having consequences on another action.
+Thegerundioexpresses an action that is happening or continuing at the moment of speaking, or an action that is having consequences on another action.
 In English, this looks like “doing” or “making”.

-Here’s how the gerund of fare translates in Italian:
+Here’s how the gerund of

-How to conjugate fare in the gerund form
+How to conjugatefarein the gerund form

 • Sta facendo la presentazione da solo.
 (He’s making the presentation alone.)